Proper Error Handling

 stdin

-(standard input) is the stream from which a program reads input data, typically from the keyboard.stdout
+(standard input) is the stream from which a program reads input data, with the keyboard typically serving as the default input source.stdout

 (standard output) is the stream to which a program writes its output, usually directed to the terminal.stderr

-(standard error) is the stream specifically used for outputting error messages and can be redirected independently ofstdout
+(standard error) is the stream used for outputting error messages, which are typically directed to the terminal, separate fromstdout

 .